 At some point during Pu Ariki’s reign the Tikopian chief voyaged to Anuta, where he spoke with the two indigenous chiefs.
 He told them of the storms, droughts, tidal waves, and famines he had come to know back home, but which Anuta had not experienced.
 When he heard that such events were unknown on Anuta, Pu Ariki cringed with shame and vowed his hosts would soon make their acquaintance.
 He returned to his homeland, invoked his deities’ assistance, and a short time later Anuta was struck by a horrific storm.
 Crops were destroyed, and a ferocious surf prevented the inhabitants from acquiring food from the sea.
 After the storm, the sun came out and shone unmercifully; the water dried up, and the people perished.
 These events allegedly took place about fifteen generations ago.

 A short time later, two canoes sailed to Anuta.
 One is said to have been Tongan, and its crew was led by Pu Kaurave, the man who would become the first chief of Anuta’s current population.
+(Pu Kaurave’s war club was kept as a valued object long after the chief’s death, and is pictured in the 1972 photograph above, where it is held by Pu Tokerau.)
 The second was from “Uvea” (probably East ’Uvea or Wallis Island) and was led by Pu Taupare, the founding ancestor of Anuta’s present chiefly line.

 Anutans regard this as a watershed event and refer to it as te taanga o te penua ‘the community’s extermination.’
 The island’s four major subdivisions, called kainanga, are attributed to Tearakura and his three loyal supporters.
 The lowest ranking line would have died out within two generations had its representatives not been replaced by descendants of a man from Rotuma who arrived a few years after the great cataclysm.
 The Rotuman, Pu Raropita (also known as Keve), was incorporated into the fourth kainanga before its indigenous members had departed the scene, and the present Kainanga i Rotomua consists of his progeny.